Topics & British

-This section of the website will be dedicated to British and American Culture for the duration of the CNU Spring semester 2017.
-The regular podcast posts and pages will continue as they were while this page is used to provide material for my topics course.
-The two will not be connected other than the simple fact that they are hosted in the same domain.
-Students continue onward and follow the instructions that are given; everyone else, feel free to browse the content as you do the Korean Heroes Podcast pages.
+Now for the disclaimer: this section of the website is dedicated to British and American Culture for the duration of the CNU Spring semester 2021.
+The regular podcast posts and other pages on this site are unrelated to the course and do not need to be visited, except for the sake of interest.
+Students continue onward and follow the instructions that are given; for any outside visitors, feel free to browse the content here as you would the Korean Heroes Podcast pages.

-It was reported that when the tragedy of the Titanic unfolded, Captain Edward Smith stoically remained on board while she sank, advising his crew to “Be British boys, be British!“ It was later uncovered that a newspaper had added these famous words to further dramatize the story, but let us consider his words nonetheless.
-What does it mean to be British?
-What symbols are most effective in conveying Britishness?
-In light of the recent Brexit vote, are the British more fragmented then they once were, or more so?
-Consider these questions as you look at the collage below.
-Choose a symbol, either from the pictures on the page, or anywhere else you find an image that represents Great Britain.Write about how the symbol of your choice represents the idea of “Britishness” by connecting it to people, places, events and historical moments in British culture.
-Try to keep in mind the purpose, the perspective and the use of the symbol you choose.
+So getting into the concept of the course itself; the idea of “Britishness” by connecting it to people, places, events and historical moments in British culture, is the main object of the class.
+Try to keep in mind the purpose, the perspective and the use of the symbol you learn about and examine.
 Is it a positive or negative image of Britain?
 Does it represent all British culture or just a part of it?
 These are all questions to consider as we examine the United Kingdom of Great Britain as it was, as it is and how it came to be that way.
 Click on the link below to listen to a classic British patriotic song which is based on the poem by James Thomson and put to music by the composer Thomas Arne in 1740:

 As well as the official National Anthem of the United Kingdom of Great Britain adopted in 1745: